Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ### List Secrets

-List the secrets in the key vault by calling `listPropertiesOfSecrets`.
+List the secrets in the Azure Key Vault by calling `listPropertiesOfSecrets`.

 ```Java
 // List operations don't return the secrets with value information.
 So, for each returned secret we call getSecret to get the secret with its value information.